Preparing Together for Bushfires and Other Hazards

 This project ultimately aims to reduce impacts and save lives should a bushfire, storm or other major emergency occur.

 Our community survey is one of the key activities that aims to gain a better understanding of existing awareness levels, action currently taking place, and support required to help you meet your responsibilities.

-See further details on this page for more up-and-coming activities and other ways to have a say.
+See further details on this page for other ways to have a say, including the coming roadshow information sessions.